StultusEstQuiHocLegit/CFDATAX/README.md

 ### USA Federal Holidays for Year 2024

+On the following days and on weekends, of course no bankruptcies happened.

 | Date        | Day of Week | Holiday Name                               |
 | ----------- | ----------- | ------------------------------------------ |
 | January 1   | Monday      | New Year’s Day                             |